 Sales and Marketing

-Only 25% of Avaya's sales were made directly in 2012, and the company's sales strategy places increasing emphasis on building its channel partnerships.
+About a quarter of Avaya's sales were made directly in 2014, and the company's sales strategy has emphasized building its channel partnerships.
 The company continues to offer traditional communications equipment with an eye toward migrating legacy voice network equipment to more modern, converged, IP-based systems.

 Mergers and Acquisitions

 Avaya boosted its cloud offerings, in part, through acquisitions.
 In 2015, it bought Esna, a provider of cloud-based unified communications.
 Esna operate as a wholly-owned Avaya subsidiary.
 The move helps position Avaya as a provider of mobile and cloud-centric collaboration technologies.